 - To increase our HHT clinical research database.

-- To define a severe bleeding symptom in HHT for clinical trial readiness.
+- To define a severe bleeding symptoms in HHT for clinical trial readiness.

 - To identify genetic predictors and biological markers of severe bleeding and brain outcomes in HHT.